alifgiant/GitHookAutomatedLinkCheck/README.md

 ```bash
 ~\WebChecker> python3 main.py
 ```

+## Troubleshooting
+1. Already install and add to path but git hook result still saying python3 is not installed?
+	1. Please make sure you already add python3 to your environtment path
+	2. Try to restart your bash
+	3. To verify, open up your terminal and execute __python3__ --version.
+2. For __windows__ user, sometimes python3 installation not showed up as __python3.exe__, all you need to do is:
+	1. Go to your installation directory
+	2. Copy and paste python.exe
+	3. rename the copied file as python3.exe

 ## Third party depedencies
 You don't need to install these dependency manually, they are either already included or will be installed on first run.